Riddlin' Kids: 2006–present (solo careers)

 Baker also had a cameo appearance in the Fox hit TV show House.
 In addition, Paul Ebersold, the producer for two of the Riddlin' Kids' albums, helped to record the demos tracks for Baker and Keel's new project.
-Some of these songs may be part of the soundtrack for the new movie Weekend Junkies.
+Some of these songs may be part of the soundtrack for the movie Weekend Junkies.

 Riddlin' Kids reformed for a reunion show in Austin at the Red Eyed Fly with Rubberhed, Born to Lose, and The Banner Year on September 25, 2009.

 In March 2010, Riddlin' Kids played two additional reunion shows in Austin.